What I’m doing NOW

 To stay up to date, you can sign up to my (irregular) newsletter.

 Where am I most obsessively focused for the foreseeable future?
 In no particular order:

 - YouTube — My list of ideas is massive.
 I am refocusing on the creation of regular content.

 Reading books to better think, work, and live life.
-My goal is to read 24 books in 2018 (done with 11).

 - Einführung ins Familienaufstellen by Bert Hellinger